 B. Filter Configuration

-BI Helper supports report level filters in the first page of a Power BI report.
-It does not support page level filters or filters applied to individual visuals.
+BI Helper supports report level filters (go to Filters pane > Filters on all pages) in Power BI.
+It does not support page filters or filters applied to individual visuals.

-If your Power BI report uses filters instead of slicers, the steps to set them up in BI Helper are the same except for the way filter names are defined.
+The steps to configure filters in BI Helper are the same as for slicers, except for the way filter names are defined.

 1. Filters in BI Helper follow the syntax: Table Name/Column Name.
-In the visual below, the report level filter (filters on all pages) is Report Month, which is a column in the Dates Master table.
-In the BI Helper input table, enter the filter as Dates Master/Report Month
+In the visual below, the report level filter (filters on all pages) is DM, which is a column in the Store table.
+In the BI Helper input table, enter the filter title as Store/DM in each row.
+The filter values in the second column are the names of the District Managers - Annelie Zubar, Brad Sutton and Chris Gray.

-Important: Table name, column name and filter values are all case-sensitive and need to be entered exactly as they are in the Power BI report.
+Important: Table name, column name and filter values are all case-sensitive and need to be entered exactly as they are in Power BI.

 Send Email

-3. Click on Update to complete your job setup and return to the Job Summary tab.
+4. Click on Finish to complete your job setup and return to the Job Summary tab.

 In the Job Summary tab, click on the Play button to run the Retail Sales Report.
-BI Helper will apply the slicer, filter and email values entered in the above steps to create and send PDFs to your end-users.
+BI Helper will apply the slicer, filter and email values entered in the above steps to create and send PDF/ PPTX reports to your end-users.